.

 More Variables to Consider

 Now that we’ve established that mistakes happen in the laboratory, let’s cover a few other variables.
-The frequency and types of errors can vary widely depending on several factors, like the expertise of the clinical lab or pathology group’s personnel, the complexity of the tests performed, the effectiveness of laboratory information systems (LIS meaning medical), and the quality control measures deployed by the lab.
+The frequency and types of errors can vary widely depending on several factors: the expertise of the clinical lab or pathology group’s personnel, the complexity of the tests performed, the effectiveness of laboratory information systems (LIS systems), and the quality control measures deployed by the lab.

 White Paper: What You Need to Know Before Contracting with a Laboratory Information System Company